flub78/multitenant/doc/features/attachements.md

 ## Use cases

 As a user
-* I want to store a picture of me in my profile (not really an attachment rather a file type in the model)
-* I want to store the scan of a bill in an accounting application
-* I want to upload a GPS track of a flight
+* I store a picture of me in my profile, the scan of a bill in an accounting application, a GPS track of a flight, or any other kind of file.

-* I want to download a file that I have uploaded or others files for which I have permission
+* I can download a file that I have uploaded or others files for which I have permission.

-* I want to <span style="color:red">**replace**</span> a file that I have uploaded
+* I can <span style="color:red">**replace**</span> a file that I have uploaded

-* I want to delete a file that I have uploaded
+* I can delete a file that I have uploaded

-* I want to see the list of attachments if there are several
+* I can see the list of attachments if there are several

 * I do not want others user to be able to view my files.
+*
+* I want to use a smartphone application to upload pictures directly in the multi tenant WEB application.

 As an admin
 * I want to do what the users can do but for any user.

 * I want to set limits to the total storage for a user

-And later

-* I want to use a smartphone application to upload pictures directly in the multi tenant WEB application.

 ## Requirements